romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-Where can you find the API endpoints for GitHub Advanced Security features like secret scanning, code scanning, and Dependabot?
+Q: Where can you find the API endpoints for GitHub Advanced Security features like secret scanning, code scanning, and Dependabot?
 <details><summary>Show the answer</summary><p>

 - **In the GitHub public API documentation, under the security section**